mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture2.md

 $$
 E({\boldsymbol k}) = d_0({\boldsymbol k}) \pm \sqrt{d_x^2({\boldsymbol k}) + d_y^2 ({\boldsymbol k}) + d_z^2({\boldsymbol k})}
 $$
-<span style="color:red;">MENTION HOW THIS FORM IS MORE GENERAL - IS IT ANY TWO BAND MODEL????</span>

 For the Haldane model,